f-jiang/stow-that-window/README.md

 ## Installation

-- Release version can be downloaded from the [Chrome Web Store](https://chrome.google.com/webstore/detail/stow-that-window/dcpbpjamlplnpdioahaeigfepibljaeb)
+- **Release version** can be downloaded from the [Chrome Web Store](https://chrome.google.com/webstore/detail/stow-that-window/dcpbpjamlplnpdioahaeigfepibljaeb)
-- Development releases: `git clone` this repo or download as ZIP, then [load as an unpacked extension](https://developer.chrome.com/extensions/getstarted#unpacked) in Google Chrome
+- **Development releases**: `git clone` this repo or download as ZIP, then [load as an unpacked extension](https://developer.chrome.com/extensions/getstarted#unpacked) in Google Chrome

 ## Built With